fufu70/CurlClass/README.md

 ## Usage

 To include the CurlClass in your composer file add the repo directory into your repositories section in the composer file and add the name of the module into the require section of the composer file.
+Also include the [ReflectionClass](https://github.com/fufu70/ReflectionClass).

 ```
 "repositories": {